IamKay/100DaysOfCode/README.md

 * Day 18
   > Did a little react today.
 One thing that was adamant today was that CSS can be forgotten, as opposed to my previous view that i wouldn't.
 Today, i made an analog clock.
 Its not a big project, but sometimes you have to lay back before going forward.
 The deployed version is [here](https://kayd33.github.io/JustAClock).
 The UI is not what i thought, but it is what i could execute.

+* Day 19
+  > Started my learning on the Web apps.
+Today's lesson was [Accessibility](https://developers.google.com/web/fundamentals/accessibility/).
+Some of the things i learnt was the use of taborder and making for the screenreaders.
+Its a challenging task because during the flow of work, i tend to forget the little things.
+Also, restarting node.js for a project.
+So no commits for a while, till i decide to make an app.